alanoudmk/ROS1-Bridge/README.md

 ```

--(If encountered an error): Rebuild the Workspace
+-(If Error Encountered ): Rebuild the Workspace

 ```
    $ cd ~/catkin_ws